stoeps13/connections-doc/source/connectors/icec/cec-inst-upgrade602.md

 If you want to expand the use of Connections Engagement Center throughout Connections by upgrading to a full version of the Engagement Center, follow these steps.
 This upgrade installs a license and adjusts a setting to provide the necessary configuration.

+!!! note
-**Note:** You must first purchase a license for the full version of HCL Connections Engagement Center.
+    You must first purchase a license for the full version of HCL Connections Engagement Center.

 1. Download and extract the [HCL Connections Engagement Center Update Package](https://hclsoftware.flexnetoperations.com/flexnet/operationsportal/DownloadSearchPage.action?search=cec-installer-6.5.0.0.zip&resultType=Files&sortBy=relevance&listButton=Search) from the HCL License & Delivery Portal.